byxorna/resume/resume.md

 ***

-# Work Experience
+# Professional History

 ### [Datadog][datadog] - New York, NY

-#### Senior Engineer - July 2020 to present
+#### Senior Software Engineer - July 2020 to December 2021

+- Automation tooling and architecture to build a multi-cloud, multi-vendor, compute fabric
-- High scale Kubernetes on the Compute team
+- High-scale Kubernetes on the Compute Platform team
+- gRPC service discovery on Fabric Platform team

 ### [Tumblr][tumblr] - New York, NY